julianghionoiu/kms-jwt/README.md

 ### Add as Maven dependency

-Add a dependency to `tdl:kms-jwt` in `compile` scope.
+Add a dependency to `ro.ghionoiu:kms-jwt` in `compile` scope.
 See `bintray` shield for latest release number.
 ```xml
 <dependency>
   <groupId>ro.ghionoiu</groupId>